 The banks know that these modifications have high re-default rates.
 How does adding more debt to the back of a troubled loan help a homeowner??
 It doesn’t.
 The banks know this.
 For the homeowners that have equity, the bank is more than happy to approve multiple loan modifications until your equity is exhausted.
 If you don’t pay and keep re-defaulting, the bank is just going to collect their delinquent payments and fees during the foreclosure sale.

-- 36% of all loan modifications received a $200.00 or more decrease in monthly payment.
-However, these modifications had the highest re-default rates
+- 41% of all loan modifications received a 20% or more decrease in monthly payment.
+However, these modifications had higher re-default rates.
+It seems like the more your mortgage is decreased the higher the likelihood of redefault.

 Lenders are reluctant to reduce principal and forgive debt as these are the only modification options that help distressed owners.
 No loan modification will solve the real problem of why you are behind in your payments.
 A $100 reduction of your mortgage payment won’t cure loss of employment, sickness or hospitalization with inadequate health care.